FHobbs8030/elvis_aroundtheus/README.md

 # elvis_aroundtheus

-This is the 3rd project of the Software Engineering program at TripleTen.
+This is an independent project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

 ## Project features